Mental Health Support

 *Up to a value of £1000 – self-pay available after that.
 During this period Nuffield Health will pay any Benefit in Kind tax implications for those receiving treatment.

-- Access our online booking system to arrange an assessment.
-Use EWSupport when asked for a 'Corporate Code' and then follow the simple steps to confirm a booking time.
+- Book online.
+Use EWSupport as our 'Corporate Code' and then follow the simple steps to confirm a booking time.

 - Approach your Line Manager who will be able to assist you

 - Contact our Occupational Health advisor (hospitals) who can book you onto a Telephone Assessment or talk to your Emotional Wellbeing Champion

 A therapist will call you at your booked time to understand the nature of your difficulties, they will provide initial advice, answer any questions you may have and arrange the next steps of the support you need.

 We make sure you receive the right level of treatment based on your needs - see the guide below:

 How long will the offer of free treatment last?